-In a Publication of the Ipswich Historical Society and in Ipswich in the Massachusetts Bay Colony, Volume 1, Thomas Franklin Waters referred to the “well-preserved old mansion beneath the spreading elms on the corner of East street and Hog Lane, later known as Spring St.” Waters theorized that the present house was built after Anthony Potter’s deed of 1708, but noted that the architecture appeared to be from an earlier period.
-The earliest possible owner, Francis Jordan, immigrated to Ipswich in 1634 and was established at this location in 1648, and expanded his property through purchases from adjoining owners in 1657, 1661, 1664 and 1671.
+In a Publication of the Ipswich Historical Society and in Ipswich in the Massachusetts Bay Colony, Volume 1, Thomas Franklin Waters referred to the “well-preserved old mansion beneath the spreading elms on the corner of East Street and Hog Lane, later known as Spring Street.”
+Waters theorized that the present house was built after Anthony Potter’s deed of 1708, but noted that the architecture appeared to be from an earlier period.
+The earliest possible owner, Francis Jordan, immigrated to Ipswich in 1634 and established himself at this location in 1648, and expanded his property through purchases from adjoining owners in 1657, 1661, 1664, and 1671.
 (See deed and land registry notes below).
-Thomas Franklin Waters noted that in the 19th Century, an old foundation was discovered on the east slope behind the present house, along with old spoons of a type dating prior to the 18th Century.
+Thomas Franklin Waters noted that in the 19th Century, an old foundation was discovered on the east slope behind the present house, along with old spoons of a type dating before the 18th Century.

 /